 Many people worry about bragging on the resume, but that is precisely the place to do it.
 A resume should in fact be like a highlight reel, a greatest hits list, a succinct and potent delineation of your most noteworthy achievements, educational qualifications, outstanding results, and competitive wins.

-Said another way: The point of an MBA resume is swagger: it should read like a brag sheet of the greatest results you’ve produced in your profession, community, education, and personal life.
+Said another way: it should read like a brag sheet of the greatest results you’ve produced in your profession, community, education, and personal life.

 That’s how you grab the attention of an admissions committee.